leanprover/lean4/doc/make/index.md

   The `.olean` files are tagged with the Lean version they were produced with.
   This means that by default, the core library has to be recompiled after e.g. every `git commit`.
 Use this option to avoid the version check.
-The `.olean` files can be removed manually by invoking `make/ninja clean-olean`.
+The `.olean` files can be removed manually by invoking `make clean-olean`.

 Lean will automatically use [CCache](https://ccache.dev/) if available to avoid redundant builds, especially after stage 0 has been updated (see below).